spypaul/MQSim_CXL/README.md

 * To adjust the flash technology, please adjust **<Flash_Technology>**, **<Page_Read_Latency_*>**, **<Page_Program_Latency_*>**, and **<Block_Erase_Latency>**.
 For simplicity, we keep the latency for LSB, CSB, and MSB the same.
 * To setup an ULL flash, please make **<Flash_Technology>** = "SLC", **<Page_Read_Latency_*>** = 3000, **<Page_Program_Latency_*>** = 100000, and **<Block_Erase_Latency>** = 1000000.

-*Note that for Figure 6, we plot the generated output from "repeated_access.txt."
+*Note that for Figure 6 in our paper, we plot the generated output from "repeated_access.txt."
 However, we accidently divide the PFN by 4096 when plotting Figure 6.
 We will re-plot the results in the final version of the paper.
-However, this does not affect the correctness of the results generated from the simulator.
+This does not affect the correctness of the results generated from the simulator.

 ### Evaluation with Real-world Workloads